Joystream/pioneer/docs/README.md

 ## Query-node API

-- GraphQL to access Hydra query-node
-  - [Mirage JS](https://miragejs.com/) for mocking query-node data
+To access the archival state of the chain Pioneer 2 fetch such information from the [query-node](https://github.com/Joystream/joystream/tree/query_node/query-node).
+It is a GraphQL server that allows a convenient API for querying the data.

+The following tools are used to consume GraphQL data:
   - [Apollo Client](https://www.apollographql.com/docs/react/) for accessing GraphQL

-- Storybook
+### Query-node Mocks

+To mock the query-node server we use [Mirage JS](https://miragejs.com/) in tests, storybook data and for local development.

 ### Code generation